 BIOL 3180 – Ecology

 A survey of the native spring wildflowers, common trees and shrubs of the Great Lakes Region.
-Particular attention will be given to the use of taxonomic keys and filed guides in field identification as well as information on the general ecology of each species.
-Weekly field trips to local and regional forest preserves, natural areas and a weekend field trip to Southern Illinois will be required.
+Particular attention will be given to the use of taxonomic keys and field guides in field identification as well as information on the general ecology of each species.
+Weekly field trips to local and regional forest preserves, natural areas and a weekend field trip to southern Illinois will be required.
 Lab included.